sjbylo/example-bash-operator/README.md

 Note that, for local testing purposes, the operator.sh script will not work on Mac OS (Darwin) as some of the commands in Mac OS work in different ways.

+The Operator requires bash version 4 or above because it makes use of associative arrays.

 ## Miscellaneous